 What are the degree requirements for addiction counselors in Washington DC?

-Addiction counselors in Washington DC must have at least an associate’s degree, for CAC I, or a bachelor’s degree, for CAC II, in a related field, such as mental health, criminal justice, or nursing.
-The degree must include at least three credits in key areas, including signs and symptoms of substance abuse, the recovery process, crisis intervention, and co-occurring disorders.
+Addiction counselors in Washington DC must have at least an associate’s degree, for CAC I, or a bachelor’s degree, for CAC II, in a health or human services field.
+The degree must include at least three credits in key areas, including signs and symptoms of substance abuse, crisis intervention, and ethics.
 These course requirements can also be completed through a program approved by the National Association of Alcohol and Drug Abuse Counselors (NAADAC) if not completed as part of the degree.

 What areas of counseling have the most openings each year in Washington DC?

-For counselors in Washington DC, the number of projected openings each year through 2026 varies depending on the area of specialization.
-The highest number of openings each year are projected for educational, guidance, school, and vocational counselors (200), followed by mental health counselors (130) and rehabilitation counselors (100).6 All other counselors and substance abuse and behavioral disorder counselors are projected to have 30 and 20 annual openings respectively.6
+For counselors in Washington DC, the number of projected average openings each year through 2030 varies depending on the area of specialization.
+The highest number of average openings expected each year are projected for educational, guidance, school, and vocational counselors (160), followed by substance abuse, behavioral disorder, and mental health counselors (130); rehabilitation counselors (90); and “all other” counselors (30).6